Bisonai/orakl/node/README.md

 # Delegator URL, tx fee is directly paid from reporter if not provided
 DELEGATOR_URL=<Your Delegator URL>

-# Signer PK, generates a signature based on this value
+# Signer PK generates a signature value for submission based on this value.
+EOA address should be whitelisted in the SubmissionProxy contract to be used.
 SIGNER_PK=<Your Signer PK>

 # Encrypt Password, this is referenced to store encrypted wallet pk into table. defaults to 'anything'